Bowland Forest High

 Bowland Forest High is a civil parish in the Ribble Valley district of Lancashire, England, covering some 20000 acre of the Forest of Bowland.
+It fell within the ancient boundaries of the West Riding of Yorkshire.
 According to the 2001 census, the parish had a population of 163, falling to 144 at the 2011 Census.
 The parish includes the settlements of Hareden, Sykes, and Dunsop Bridge.
 It covers Sykes Fell, Whins Brow, Croasdale Fell and Wolfhole Crag.
 Before 1974, it formed part of Bowland Rural District in the West Riding of Yorkshire.